grscwf/twin-mt/nero-paths.md

   - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
     - Take off the ring as soon as it's yellow.
     - Don't activate lion hunting until everything is set right.
+- So this is solvable on 1st - 4th playthrough (1st: fail 1F escape, 2nd: fail with ring, 3rd: fail with lion), but the timing puzzle may take several tries to get right.